-The Careers Education Information Advice and Guidance at the Gainsborough Academy is coordinated by Mrs Phillips, Associate Assistant Principal and HOY
+The Careers Education Information Advice and Guidance at the Gainsborough Academy is coordinated by Mrs Phillips, Associate Assistant Principal, HOY and SE staff.

 These colleagues will be available to provide you with careers education, information and guidance to help you realise and fulfil your potential.

 Colleagues are located on the first floor near the library and are available to discuss:

-The independent and impartial Advice is provided by Louise Plumtree Schools Support Adviser for Lincolnshire and colleagues from Complete Careers.
+The independent and impartial Advice and Guidance is provided by the Schools Support Adviser for Lincolnshire and colleagues from Complete Careers.
 Colleagues are attending the Academy at least once a week and is providing advice and guidance on a rolling programme in KS4.
-She is also available for one to one meetings.
-Additional advice and guidance is provided via Linc Higher.
+Colleagues are also available for one to one meetings.

 We regularly review our Careers programme through termly meetings to discuss actions and events based on what has been arranged by the careers staff and also through the Pastoral Teams.
 The Careers teams now use a specific tracker to capture all events they arrange through assemblies and workshops so that the Senior Leadership team can keep a strategic overview of all careers related activities within the Academy.

 The Gainsborough Academy annually review (the next one being April 2021) the careers education on offer through the Compass Tool * which is used to inform planning and identify priorities for the following academic year.

-The Academy has produced a careers strategy as part of the Careers Education & Employability Leadership Programme (CELP) which is aligned to the Gatsby Benchmarks and includes priorities identified through the Compass Tool used in October 2018 **.
+The Academy has produced a careers strategy which is aligned to the Gatsby Benchmarks and includes priorities identified through the Compass Tool.

 We currently are broadly in line with national averages of those pupils who leave the Gainsborough Academy not in education, training or employment.
 This is an area in which we are continually striving to improve.
 Our destination data is also used to inform trips, visits and external stakeholder involvement within the Academy.